Frequently Asked Questions

 How do I enroll?
 Classes are filled on a first come, first served basis.
 Payment in full is required at the time of enrollment.
 If you are new to Sea Star, you must first fill out an online registration form.
 This establishes a family record that we need to enroll you in a class.
 You will NOT be able to select a class; you must contact our Office to be enrolled in a class AFTER the online registration is completed.

 If you have completed an online registration at any point in time, you will receive an email when Open Enrollment for a quarter begins.
 We arrange classes according to your convenience, while also attempting to group swimmers by age and ability level.
 For example, if you have a 7 year old beginner and you want her to swim on Wednesday afternoon at 4:00, we try to look for classes who have other 7 year old beginners at the same time.
-Payment in full is required at the time of enrollment, and for your convenience, we accept cash, check, Visa or Mastercard.
+Payment in full is required at the time of enrollment, and for your convenience, we accept cash, check, Visa or Mastercard. *NOTE: Starting March 22, all credit/debit card charges are subject to a 3.5% customer service fee charged by our processor!
 For all of our policies, please visit our Policies page.

 How can my swimmer advance beyond the lesson program?
 At Sea Star, your child’s success and achievement of goals are very important to us.
 We offer a variety of classes that enable your child to climb “up the ladder”.
 Click on the Classes page for more details.
 Middle Tennessee Swim Club is our USA Swimming affiliated swim team for children who seek year round competition; for more information about MTSC, please visit www.middletennesseeswimclub.com.